ConesaLab/SQANTI3/README.md

 ### Short Read Expression

 Use `--expression` to optionally provide short read expression data.
 Two formats are supported.
+In any case, you can provide several expression data files as a chain of comma-separated paths or by providing a directory were ONLY expression data is present.

 #### Kallisto Expression Input